juhamyllari/pentomino-tiler/Documentation/Implementation_Document.md

 #### Preplacement of the X

-Of the 12 pentomino pieces, the "X" piece (shaped like '+') has only one orientation; it it symmetrical with respect to rotation and mirroring.
+Of the 12 pentomino pieces, the "X" piece (shaped like '+') has only one orientation; it is symmetrical with respect to rotation and mirroring.
 The tiling problem can therefore be significantly constrained by placing the X in each of its legal positions and running the search separately on each placement.
 Pentomino Tiler automatically does this, placing the X into each legal position in the quadrant closest to the origin of the board (or next to said quadrant, if the number of rows or columns is odd).

 #### Euclidian Heuristic